-Sharon Stone Presented With Mother of the Year Award by Her Sons
+Sharon Stone, Kids Speak Out about Adoption, Family in Emotional Appearance

 Stone, 59, was clearly touched by the self-written speeches made by her sons — whom she adopted in 2000, 2005, and 2006 — and said, “I’m grateful my kids chose me, I am a lucky mom.”

-“Motherhood didn’t come easily, but it came lovingly to me by angels,” Stone shared in her acceptance speech.
+“Motherhood didn’t come easily, but it came lovingly to me by angels,” Stone said in her acceptance speech.
 “We’re a happy and lucky family.
 That is the credo we stand for.”

 She added: “We have a choice about what we teach our children — we have to stand tall and say yes to love.”

 The annual star-studded event benefits breast and prostate cancer research at the John Wayne Cancer Institute, and Stone encouraged women to get breast exams.
-Celebrity stylist Chaz Dean was also honored with the Humanitarian Award at the ceremony.
+Celebrity stylist Chaz Dean was also honored with the Humanitarian Awardat the ceremony.

+FROM PEN: 23 Oscar Nominees Reveal The Untold Stories Behind Their Films

 “Both our honorees are incredible role models and have demonstrated a long-standing commitment to health and wellness in the community,” said Gloria Gebbia, president of the ABCs.
 “Their mutual commitment to giving back through a host of worthwhile endeavors, symbolize the very best of what our Achievement Awards represent.”